se-edu/learningresources/contents/data/nosql/NoSQL.md

 <br>

-### 1. Highly suited for agile development :dash:
+### 1. Highly suited for iterated development
 Although less mature than SQL databases, NoSQL databases were designed to solve many of the emerging challenges in databases today.

-One of the most consequential impacts NoSQL has had was enabling faster agile development.
+One of the most consequential impacts NoSQL has had was enabling faster iterated development.
 Given the highly flexible relational structure of NoSQL databases, and the schemaless format of documents in NoSQL, this means that developers can adapt the database quicker to changing customer and business requirements.

-### 2. Horizontal scaling :fas-server:
+### 2. Easy horizontal scaling

-Another key benefit of NoSQL databases is the ability to scale horizontally ( distributing workload across multiple servers ), without discarding much of its key features.
+Another key benefit of NoSQL databases is the ability to scale horizontally (distributing workload across multiple servers), without discarding much of its key features.

 This is largely due to the schema-less architecture of such databases, allowing data to split across multiple servers easily and efficiently.